 - A) The following policies shall be adhered to when looking at funding for any group coming before Finance Board: - 1) A Performance Contract must be filled out two (2) weeks ahead of time if a speaker or performer wants to be paid before the event.
 If a contract is not filled out two weeks in advance, signed and turned in, the speaker or performer will be paid after the event. - 2) All publicity must say "Funded By Associated Students" and include the A.S. logo. - Only A.S.
-Boards, Committees, Commissions or Councils may travel using A.S. money(see Associated Students Finance Board Policies and Procedures for more clarification). - 4) Student Groups will be allocated five hundred dollars (\$500.00) for food to use throughout the year. - 5) A one-time exception may be used for any purpose by any student group once during the year, save only: - a) Retroactive Reimbursements; and
+Boards, Committees, Commissions or Councils may travel using A.S. money(see Associated Students Finance Board Policies and Procedures for more clarification). - 4) Student Groups will be allocated five hundred dollars (\$500.00) for food to use throughout the year. - 5) One-time exceptions may be used for any purposes governed by the A.S. financial policies and procedures by any student group once during the year.
+In addition on time exceptions may be used for: - a) Retroactive Reimbursements - b) Extensions to the \$500.00 food budget.